sk-ruban/CS193p/Readings Notes/19 - Protocols.md

 }
 ```

-* **required override** for subclass to override superclass
+* `required override` for subclass to override superclass

 ## Protocol as Types

-* Can use protocols as fully fledged types
+* Can use protocols as fully fledged types (existential types)
-* Can also store as collection in Arrays / Dicts
+* Can also store in a collection as in Arrays / Dicts
 ```swift
 protocol RandomNumberGenerator {
     func random() -> Double